slatedb/slatedb/docs/0001-manifest.md

 #### `writer_epoch`

 This design introduces the concept of a `writer_epoch`.
-The `writer_epoch` is a monotonically increasing u64 that is transactionally incremented by a writer on startup.
+The `writer_epoch` is a monotonically increasing `u64` that is transactionally incremented by a writer on startup.
 The `writer_epoch` is used to prevent split-brain and fence zombie writers.
-A zombie writer is a writer that is less than the current writer.
+A zombie writer is a writer with an epoch that is less than the `writer_epoch` in the current manifest.

 `writer_epoch` exists in two places: